ossha/about-us/README.md

 The initial precidence enforced is:

-1. A stack built around Elixir, Nerves, LoRAWAN, and the Raspberry Pi foundation.
+1. A stack built around Elixir, Nerves, LoRAWAN, wifi, bluetooth, and the Raspberry Pi foundation.

 A strong community already exists for these products, services, and frameworks.
 OSSHA is just a concerted effort comprised of their great efforts.